Types of Concert Injuries

 - Crowd Surges: When too many people are packed together, the crowd can become so dense that it moves in waves.
 Crowd surges happen when the entire crowd moves suddenly and powerfully.
 Crowd crushes happen in these same situations, as the crowd compresses dangerously.
 The people in a crowd during a surge or crush can be squeezed to the point that they cannot breathe.
 That’s what happened when 97 people died at Hillsborough Stadium in Sheffield, England at a soccer match in 1989.
 It happened most recently on November 5, 2021, at the Astroworld Festival in Houston, Texas.
 10 fans were killed.

-- Stampedes: Often combined with overcrowding, stampedes happen when concertgoers are funneled into too small of an entrance or exit, often combined with an emergency like an active shooter, a fire, or even heavy weather like rain.
+- Stampedes: Often combined with overcrowding, stampedes happen when concertgoers are funneled into too small of an entrance or exit, often combined with an emergency like a shooter, a fire, or even heavy weather like rain.
 People can get trampled and crushed in concert stampedes or may die of asphyxiation.
 This happened in February 2003 at a concert at The Station in West Warwick, Rhode Island.
 Just seconds into the first song by the headlining band, Great White, a fire broke out.
 100 people were killed as they tried to escape, many trampled.

 - Falls / Slip & Fall Accidents: Fans can also be injured at a concert when the venue is not up to code or is poorly maintained.
 Uneven or poorly lit walkways, defective railings or guardrails, and other hazards can cause fans to fall from balconies or ledges.
 It can also cause them to slip or trip and fall, which can cause injuries like broken bones, spinal cord injuries, or brain injuries.
 In October of 2021, 2 people were injured and 1 man died in 2 separate falls from upper balconies at a Phish concert at the Chase Center in San Francisco, California.